 We then experience a predictable sense of excitement when we get close to something we want, and a predictable feeling of disdain when we feel a situation we want nothing to do with coming on.
 Caught in fantasies which support our preferred identities, we also shut off a good portion of our actual experience.
 A good portion of our lives, (let’s say 90%, just to be dramatic), don’t register at all.
 And then we feel cut-off from life as if we are living behind a pane of glass.

-Although of Course You End Up Becoming Yourself Radically Condensed Instructions for Being Just as You Are If on a Winter's Night a Traveler Four Thousand Weeks Travels with Charley in Search of America
+Although of Course You End Up Becoming Yourself Radically Condensed Instructions for Being Just as You Are Four Thousand Weeks If on a Winter's Night a Traveler Travels with Charley in Search of America

 As the time went on I found that my reactions thickened.
 Ordinarily I am a whistler.
 I stopped whistling.
 I stopped conversing with my dogs, and I believe that subtleties of feeling began to disappear until finally I was on a pleasure-pain basis.
 Then it occurred to me that the delicate shades of feeling, of reaction, are the result of communication, and without such communication they tend to disappear.
 A man with nothing to say has no words.